minio/docs/source/operations/checklists/software.rst

    * - :octicon:`circle`
      - Servers running a Linux operating system with a 5.x+ kernel, such as Red Hat Enterprise Linux (RHEL) 9 or Ubuntu LTS 20.04+

+   * - :opticon:`circle`
+     - A method to synchronize time servers across nodes, such as with ``ntp``, ``timedatectl`` or ``timesyncd``.
+       The method to use varies by operating system.
+       Check with your operating system's documentation for how to synchronize time with a time server.

    * - :octicon:`circle`
      - System administrator access to the remote servers